IN DEFENCE OF SERENDIPITY

 In Defence of Serendipity is a lively and buccaneering work of investigative philosophy, treating the origins of ‘serendipity, accident and sagacity’, as riddles and philosophical concepts that can be put to a future political use.

 Taking in Aristotle, LSD, Tony Blair, techno-mysticism and the sharing economy, Olma challenges the prevailing faith in the benevolence of digital technology and rejects the equation of innovation with entrepreneurship.
 He argues instead that we must take responsibility for the care of society’s digital infrastructure and prevent its degeneration into an apparatus of marketing and finance.
 The alternative is a situation in which the only kind of freedom that remains to us is the freedom to be exploited.

 Sebastian Olma is an Amsterdam-based author, critic, and sometime consultant with a critical view on creative industries policies.
-He is Professor for Autonomy in Art, Design & Technology at St. Joost Art Academy and Avans University of Applied Sciences in Breda, The Netherlands.
+He is Professor of Autonomy at the Centre for Art, Design & Technology, Avans University of Applied Sciences in Breda, The Netherlands.
 Trained in a variety of social sciences and humanities at universities in Germany, the US, and Great Britain, he holds a PhD in cultural sociology from Goldsmiths, University of London.
 He’s worked at the University of Amsterdam and was research fellow at the Institute of Network Culture.

 Paul Frissen is Professor of Public Administration at Tilburg University.
 He has published widely on political philosophy and the state.
 He is also dean and chairman of the board of the Netherlands School for Public Administration.
 Amongst his books are De fatale staat (2013), on the reconciliation with tragedy that is often necessary in politics and Het geheim van de laatste staat (2016), a fundamental critique on the longing for transparency.